113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

 # Working with resources and resource groups
 {: #ibmcloud_commands_resource}

 A resource group is a way for you to organize your account resources in customizable groupings.
-Use the following commands to manage {{site.data.keyword.cloud}} resource and resources in a resource group.
+Use the following commands to manage {{site.data.keyword.cloud}} resources in a resource group.
 {: shortdesc}

 ## ibmcloud resource groups